nutti/OpenAI-Bridge/docs/tutorial.md

 #### 3. Enter a prompt

-When you press the 'G' key in the 3D Viewport, the pop-up dialog will be displayed.
+When you press the 'SPACE' key in the 3D Viewport, the pop-up dialog will be displayed.
 Enter a prompt to generate the images and click the OK button to send the request to the OpenAI API.

 |**Properties**||